 Each BIA is governed by a ratepayer's advisory board.
 The City collects the assessments and reimburses BIA expenses.

-Help for forming a Business Improvement Area (BIA).
 Business districts interested in learning about creating a BIA or revising an existing BIA, can apply through OED's annual Only in Seattle Initiative Request for Applications (RFA) process to work with experienced city staff and consultants.